 Whether you need a quick snack or a leisurely meal with friends, we offer dining options to meet your needs.
 Learn more about campus dining.

 - Kaufmann Dining Hall: All-you-can-eat dining at breakfast, lunch and dinner.

 - Chick-fil-A Express: Streamlined menu of your favorites.

 Newberry offers a variety of local restaurants to expand your dining experience.
 Learn more about dining in Newberry.

-The Newberry College Office of Security is led by a seasoned law enforcement officer who spent over a decade as a Chief of Police in Newberry County.
+The Newberry College Office of Security is led by a seasoned law enforcement officer who spent over a decade as a chief of police.
 He leads an experienced security force whose only mission is to keep our campus community safe.
-In partnership with the Newberry County Sherriff’s Department and the Newberry Town Police, we provide training, patrols, escorts and interventions as needed, always focusing on the safety of our students, staff and faculty.
-There is ample parking in and around campus, and students are allowed to bring vehicles to campus.
+In partnership with the Newberry County Sheriff’s Department and the Newberry city police, we provide training, patrols, escorts and interventions as needed, always focusing on the safety of our students, faculty and staff.
+There is ample parking for students in and around campus.
 There is an annual parking permit requirement, and all vehicles must be registered.